Tracy Bonham

 Tracy Kristin Bonham (born March 16, 1967) is an American alternative rock musician.
-Born and raised in Eugene, Oregon, she is a classically trained violinist and pianist, and is also a self-taught guitarist.
+Born and raised in Eugene, Oregon, she is a classically trained violinist and pianist, and a self-taught guitarist.

 After building up a local following, Bonham signed to Island Records in 1995.
 Her debut album, The Burdens of Being Upright (1996), was a critical and commercial success and earned her two Grammy nominations, in addition to being certified Gold by the Recording Industry Association of America (RIAA) less than a year after its release.
-The album's lead single, "Mother Mother", topped the Billboard Alternative Airplay chart in June 1996, a first for a female solo artist; Bonham became the only person to achieve this feat until Lorde in 2013.
-Delays plagued the release of her second album, Down Here (2000), which failed to chart internationally; Bonham parted ways with Island a year after the album's release, after which she turned her attention to working with other musical artists, including The Blue Man Group, with who she appeared with in their The Complex Rock Tour Live tour and live DVD in 2003.
+The album's lead single, "Mother Mother", topped the Billboard Alternative Airplay chart in June 1996.
+She was the last female solo artist to top this chart until Lorde in 2013.
+Delays plagued the release of her second album, Down Here (2000), which failed to chart internationally; Bonham parted ways with Island a year after the album's release, after which she turned her attention to working with other musical artists, including The Blue Man Group when she appeared in their The Complex Rock Tour Live tour and live DVD in 2003.